British Comedy Guide

 Despite the fact Green Wing has now long finished, it still has a fanatically devoted loyal fan base who debate every episode in worrying detail on the various internet forums devoted to the show.
 Green Wing is also one of just a few modern comedies to have generated a convention - Wingin' It was held in London in January 2007.
 There has also been four very well attended DVD signing sessions, and the show was analysed at a sold-out evening at the British Film Institute too.

-From our own BCG perspective, Green Wing was one of the freshest and funniest comedies of the noughties.
-The different take on the humour and sharp one liners was certainly a refreshing change from other hospital based comedy shows (we're still trying to forget about TLC and Doctors and Nurses).
-There's also a charming lack of medical attention - in the US sitcom Scrubs the doctors worry if the patient dies, whereas in Green Wing the consultants are more worried about silly things like whether their coat 'flows' as they walk round corners!
+Green Wing was one of the freshest and funniest comedies of the noughties.
+The different take on the humour and sharp one liners was certainly a refreshing change from other hospital-set comedy shows.
+There's also a charming lack of medical attention - in the US sitcom Scrubs the doctors worry if a patient dies, whereas in Green Wing the consultants are more concerned with whether their coat 'flows' as they walk round corners!

-Sadly, a third series of Green Wing has been ruled out.
-We spoke to a fair few people connected to the production after the 2007 special and, we're sorry to say, they all agreed that the show had come to an end.
-The main reason given by those connected to the production was that they felt the comedy has run its course and any more episodes would be a step too far.
+Following the 2007 special, it was widely acknowledged that Green Wing had ended.
+The main reason given by those connected to the production was that they felt the comedy had run its course, and any more episodes would be a step too far.

-Channel 4 chairman Luke Johnson was also quoted at the time as saying: "Green Wing was an outstanding programme but the numbers do not stack up.
-We will not have series three or four."
+Channel 4's then-chair, Luke Johnson, was quoted at the time saying: "Green Wing was an outstanding programme but the numbers do not stack up.
+We will not have Series 3 or 4."

 Share this page